Alexandrite: The Rare Colour-Changing Gemstone

 The phrase that captures the magic of alexandrite

-Alexandrite is considerably rarer than diamond, emerald or ruby.
+Alexandrite is far rarer than diamond, emerald or ruby.
 Its colour-change phenomenon is the most spectacular in the entire mineral kingdom — no other natural precious stone can achieve it to the same degree.

 The discovery of alexandrite is steeped in legend.
-According to the most widely told account, it was found in 1830 in the emerald mines of the Urals, in Russia, and named in honour of the future Tsar Alexander II, who came of age that very day.
+According to the most widely told account, it was found in 1830 in the emerald mines of the Urals, in Russia, and named in honour of the future Tsar Alexander II, who came of age on that very day.

 🇷🇺